kyle-n/kyle-n.github.io/_posts/2020-05-16-angular-reactive-forms-rental-rates-servicecore.md

 ---
 layout: post
-title: Using Angular reactive forms to build a huge feature for ServiceCore,
+title: Using Angular reactive forms to build a huge feature for ServiceCore
 image: rental-rates.png
 caption: And it looks so simple from the outside to use.
 ---